SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 For a project to be successful, you need a motivated team.
 It's absolutely essential.

-If your team isn't sufficiently motivated to deliver the project, then the project either isn't going to be delivered, or is going to end up over budget, behind schedule, or below the quality targets.
+If your team isn't sufficiently motivated to deliver the project, then the project either isn't going to be delivered, or it will end up over budget, behind schedule, or below the quality targets.

 If you have a highly motivated team, the opposite is likely.
 You may easily find the project ahead of schedule, under budget, or with extra features and sparkle.